 From the research equations and test results, we have found that in the capital market of Iran, environmental uncertainty as one of the main indicators of risk management does not affect the control of corporate net profit fluctuations, but it is effective in predicting cash flow fluctuations and control.
 Also, the corporate and legal ownership of equity holders is one of the effective factors in controlling and forecasting net profit fluctuations, which emphasize shareholders' perception of risk control in the company.
-In other words, companies that are growing and developing, their fluctuations in net profit and loss account, which can prevent the risk of loss of profit or loss.
+In other words, companies that are growing and developing, their fluctuations in net profits are decreasing, and their rate of cash flow fluctuates.
+This can be due to accruals from the profit and loss account, which can prevent the risk of loss of profit or loss.
 But cash flows consist of a set of real events that can show the severity of the risk associated with growth and development.